mungayree/nosetest-xunit-xslt/README.md

 # nosetest-xunit-xslt
-# this is xslt file used for transformation of xunit xml generated using nosetests
+# this xslt file used for transformation of xunit xml generated using nosetests

 # add below line to your xml for transformation